Cold Spring Punts on New York Health Act

 Foley said she is “broadly in support of universal health care,” which she said works well in Massachusetts.

 However, the mayor had asked that references to the Haldane Central School District be removed.
 “We should not be making reference to Haldane in a village resolution,” she said.
-She also felt the estimates of village savings, complied by an advocacy organization and not the village, were inappropriate and so asked that reference to the bill having value to all village residents be removed.
+She also felt the estimates of village savings, compiled by an advocacy organization, and not the village, were inappropriate and so asked that reference to the bill having value to all village residents be removed.

 “I don’t know that it has value to every resident,” she said.

-Regarding the revisions to Mikkelson’s proposed resolution, the mayor commented: “Frankly, this is how the sausage gets made; we put forward an idea, we talk it through, and we find something we can agree on.”
+Regarding the revisions to Mikkelson’s proposed language, the mayor commented: “Frankly, this is how the sausage gets made; we put forward an idea, we talk it through and we find something we can agree on.

 “We are asking the state to enact a universal health care system as proposed,” Foley said.
 “I think we’ve reached a good compromise.”